FL33TW00D/ember/README.md

 This example will return embeddings for the documents you supplied, which in this case are the sentences `Hello, world!` and `Open source for the win 🤗!`.
 The model process will stay running until the `keep_alive` duration is reached (1 minute in this case), so subsequent requests will be processed fast.

+## Examples

+- [similarity.py](examples/similarity.py) Simple similarity computation between a query and a set of documents.